The Intersection of a New Normal and a New Administration

 It is predicted that the Biden Administration will bring tighter FLSA regulations.
 When it comes to minimum wage, the Raise the Wage Act of 2021, which was introduced to Congress this week, proposes increasing the federal minimum wage, which is currently $7.25, to $9.50 in 2021.
 In the next four years, the minimum wage would increase incrementally with a goal of reaching a $15 mandated minimum wage across the country by 2025.
 President Biden also hopes to get rid of “tipped” workers and mandate that they make the same as all other minimum wage workers.

 Pay equity is another focus of the new administration.
 President Biden is in support of the Paycheck Fairness Act, which addresses wage discrimination based on sex.
 This act is supposed to help close the gender pay gap.
-It is also predicted that due to coronavirus, the gender pay gap may actually increase.
-This is due to an assumption that male workers will be more likely to return to work in-person than females and in-office employees are expected to receive higher pay than those who remain virtual.
+It is also predicted that due to the coronavirus, the gender pay gap may actually increase.
+This is due to an assumption that male workers will be more likely to return to work in person than females, and in-office employees are expected to receive higher pay than those who remain virtual.

 Effective January 1st, 2020, the exempt salary threshold was raised from $23,000 per year to $35,568 per year.
 The Biden Administration is said to, once again, raise this threshold.
 The threshold President Biden proposes will probably be lower than the threshold formerly proposed by President Obama.